rukoBean/TCproject/docs/sec4.md

 ![](/_media/article.jpeg 'Content page')

 ## Read Online
 Contents that can be viewed online are fully displayed on their content pages.
-SpringerLink does not provide a seperate online reader application.
+SpringerLink does not provide a separate online reader application.
 Simply scroll down the page and read.

 > [!TIP]
 > You can click on the floating `Sections` tab on right of the content page to jump to different sections.
 Or click on the `Figures` tab to see all the figures.